ironhack-labs/lab-es6-javascript-koans/README.md

 We need to execute our tests.
 First of all, fork and clone this repo into your Github account.
 Once you are done, open the file `SpecRunner.html` with your browser.

-In the beginning, you will see all the tests in yellow because the tests we have to implement are commented. (except for one, that througs an error, no worries :wink:)
+In the beginning, you will see all the tests in yellow because the tests we have to implement are commented. (except for one, that throws an error, no worries :wink:)

 ![image](https://user-images.githubusercontent.com/23629340/36485165-c51a20fc-171b-11e8-854c-a83fb7dec036.png)